About Boa Vista

 While mass tourism has already reached the smaller neighbouring island of Sal, life on Boa Vista is a bit more authentic.
 However, the airport was opened in 2007, and Italian and Spanish investors are building large hotels at quite a rate.
 With direct flights from many cities in Europe you can be on one of Boa Vista’s beaches the same day.
 People familiar with Cape Verde assume that Boa Vista will be serious rivalry for the island of Sal with regard to tourism in a few years.

-Cape Verde has four international airports with over 40 flights a week to the islands of; Sal, Boa Vista, Sao Vicente and Praia.
-You can fly to any of them and still use the local flights (operated by TACV and Binter CV) to connect however it’s better to go direct to the island of Boa Vista (unless you want to go island hopping).
+Cape Verde has four international airports with over 40 flights a week to the islands of Sal, Boa Vista, São Vicente and Santiago.
+You can fly to any of them and still use the local flights (operated by Binter CV) to connect; however it’s better to go direct to the island of Boa Vista (unless you want to go island hopping).
 All the airlines on this page fly to Aristides Pereira airport on the island of Boa Vista.
 If you need help with flights please contact us with your preferred city of departure and we will try to find the best route.
 A visa is required, this can be bought on arrival for €25.

 In common with most of the Cape Verde islands, water sports feature in the list of activities to do in Boa Vista.
 Being a fairly windy island windsurfing and kite surfing are popular activities.
 For those not experienced in these sports there are opportunities to learn.
 Conditions vary around the island and this means that there are places suitable for experienced surfers and beginners alike.
 The windy season is between October and May and the prevailing wind is from the north-east.
 Some beaches are not easily reached because of the limited road network; quad bikes are therefore useful.